How Your Eyes Work

 Astigmatism

-- DLS stage 2 is the clinical term for near vision loss that typically starts affecting you in your 50s
+- Near vision loss that starts in your 40s and 50s

-- The eye’s natural lens is continuing to yellow, which reduces the clarity of both distance and near vision
+- Reduces clarity of both distance and near vision

-- The eye’s natural lens has become cloudy enough that it is significantly affecting your vision
+- The lens has become cloudy enough to significantly affect vision

 - Treatment is necessary to restore the quality of your sight